Suniel Shetty Opens Up On Being Called A ‘Wooden Horse’, And Son Ahan’s Bollywood Debut

 Speaking about his son's debut, he said, "I have always told Ahan not to get scared with that Friday when his film will be released because sometimes you will get success and sometimes you will see failure.
 I know my son will be able to handle success but he will have to learn how to handle the failure.
 People will write good and bad things about him but he has to take it in his stride because entering films was his choice.
 I feel Ahan is blessed because Sajid bhai (Sajid Nadiadwala) is producing his first film, Milan Lutharia is the director of the film, Rajat Arora is the writer and film's music is done by Pritam dada.
 What more can he ask for?"

 After his Kannada debut, Suniel will be seen in a Bollywood film, opposite Tara Sutaria.
-Titled 'Tadap', the film is directed by Milan Luthria, and is set for release some time in 2020.
+Titled 'Tadap', the film is directed by Milan Luthria, and is set for release sometime in 2020.

 MOST READ: Kangana Ranaut Donates Rs 42 Lakhs To Tree Planting Initiative Aiming To Revive Cauvery!